Q: How long does it take to make a banjo?

 Q: What kind of cases do you offer?

 A: I currently offer Saga Brown Bump cases, which are nicely balanced, sturdy hard shell cases.
-They are able to handle the deeper rims I like, as well as the slotted fifth string tuners on the S100 that aim backward as opposed to sideways like the standard Gotohs do...some cases (TKL) don't offer enough space below the neck for the Waverly tuners and have to have a hole cut in the accessory compartment to work.
+They are able to handle the deeper rims I like, as well as the slotted fifth string tuners that aim backward as opposed to sideways like the standard Gotohs do...some cases (TKL) don't offer enough space below the neck for the Waverly tuners and have to have a hole cut in the accessory compartment to work.
 These cases are a brown instead of black so are a little easier to find in a giant pile of black banjo cases and absorb less heat than a black case if inadvertently left in the sun.
 I get them at wholesale pricing and I'm currently offering them for $100.
 I can also ship banjos without cases, if you already have plenty of banjo cases.

 Q: How do you setup your Dobson tone rings?